Noosa Heads, Queensland: History

+Between 2008 and 2013, Noosa Heads (and the rest of the Shire of Noosa) was within Sunshine Coast Region.

 The local print newspaper was the Noosa News.
 Along with many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication from 26 June 2020.

 In May 2021, Noosa was named as the top tourism town in Queensland.